 Q6 How will the school support children with SEND?

 We follow the graduated response as outlined in the Code of Practice (2015).
 This follows an Assess, Plan, Do, Review cycle.
 Children with SEND have an individual pupil profile with targets set to meet their educational needs.
-Those with lots of involvement of outside agencies require a support plan (created by the SENDCo) and those with the most complex needs have an EHC plan (assigned by SENAR).
+Children will receive additional support.
+This is reviewed termly.
+The advice of outside agencies may be involved in the formulation and review of their pupil profile.
+Those with lots of involvement of outside agencies may require a support plan.
+Those with the most complex needs may have an EHC plan (assigned by SENAR).

 All our teachers adapt their teaching to respond to the strengths and needs of all pupils in their class alongside rigorous and accurate assessment procedures.
 If they have concerns over a child’s progress they will talk to the parents regarding the need to provide specific high quality teaching to target the barrier to learning.
 This may be done within a small group inside the classroom or in a quieter room outside.
 Sometimes the class teaching assistant may provide this support under the guidance of the class teacher.

 If progress is still a concern the class teacher will discuss with you their decision to involve the school’s SENDCo.
 The SENDCo oversees all support and progress of any child requiring support across school.
 Additional support may be provided by the class teacher through the use of targeted intervention.
 Termly meetings will be arranged to discuss and review progress towards the identified barrier to learning.
 Sometimes additional meetings will also be arranged if needed.
 The school will need to ask your permission to involve external agencies so that a more specialist provision may be provided including specialist interventions, dependent on children’s individual needs.
 Under the Equality Act, schools are required to make sure that all reasonable adjustments are made to ensure equality of access to our services for pupils with SEND.
 See Accessibility plan.
 Click below